Carnival in Basel

 The Carnival in Basel starts at 4.00 am on the Monday after Ash Wednesday.
 Upon the fourth chime of St Martin’s church, all the lights go off in the inner city.
 At the drum majors’ command of “Morgestraich: vorwärts, marsch!”, the alleys and the streets spring to life with the sound of hundreds of piccolos and drums.
 All the cliques* open with the Morgestraich, a very traditional and archaic marching tune, which is only played on this occasion.
 The only light in the blacked-out streets comes from the myriad of lanterns that accompany the pipers and drummers, alighting the faces of thousands of spectators from all over the world who want to experience this magical moment.

 The large street parade called cortège takes place on Monday and Wednesday afternoon.
-Roughly 11,000 maskers play out their sujet in fixed formations of varying size.
+Around 10,000 costumed Carnival revellers in formations of various sizes present their sujets (themes).
 Unlike the Morgestraich, the cortège is an event for all Fasnacht formations:

 - “Gugge” (brass music that plays pieces of music from popular hits, pop and jazz with percussion and rhythm instruments as well as brass instruments)